vpsk-zz/react-app/README.md

 # react-app
 reactJs Application

+	# To Run this application clone this repo
+		* npm install
+		* npm start

 Virtual Dom -> make faster reactJS
 				similar to angularjs like in watch function comparing new value with old value.
 				In react also virtual dom compare with actual dom.